samsamkim/lunch-project/README.md

   - bundle install

-Please visit localhost:3000/admins/sign_in to sign in first.
-Only admin features are available.
+Please visit localhost:3000/admins as only admin features are available.

 Details on the lunch project app: